 Table of Contents

-With a powerful nonprofit fund development plan, measuring your progress against your goals becomes a walk in the park.
+With a powerful nonprofit fund development plan, measuring your progress against your fundraising goals becomes a walk in the park.
 Moreover, you can effectively manage priorities and meet deadlines.

-What is a fund development plan?
+What is a nonprofit fund development plan?

 A fund development plan focuses on strategically positioning an organization to develop its assets, especially funds, by forming relationships with potential donors.
 To build such relationships, organizations require